joaolucaswork/duckforce/LOGO_AND_FAVICON_IMPLEMENTATION.md

-# SalesDuck Logo and Favicon Implementation
+# Duckforce Logo and Favicon Implementation

 ## Summary

-Successfully implemented the SalesDuck logo across the application and generated a complete favicon package for all platforms and browsers.
+Successfully implemented the Duckforce logo across the application and generated a complete favicon package for all platforms and browsers.

 ## What Was Done

 ### 1. Logo Component (`src/lib/components/Logo.svelte`)
 - Created a reusable Logo component with configurable size and text display
 - Supports sizes: `sm`, `md`, `lg`, `xl`
-- Can show/hide the "SalesDuck" text alongside the logo
+- Can show/hide the "Duckforce" text alongside the logo
 - Uses the existing design aesthetic with proper spacing

 ### 2. Logo Placement